 This software complexity requires the availability of processors with increasing performances.
 In the literature, this issue has been faced with different approaches.
-An interesting solution is based on the use of mixed architectures composed by a main microprocessor and a hardware accelerators[7][8][9][10].
-On the other hand, due to the inherently complexity of the studied systems, distributed simulation approach may be considered in order to study the performance of this kind of systems [11][12][13][14].
+An interesting solution is based on the use of mixed architectures composed by a main microprocessor and a hardware accelerators [10][11]-[13].
+Due to the inherently complexity of the studied systems, distributed simulation approach may be considered in order to study the performance of this kind of systems[14][15][16][17].

-As a consequence, the complexity of the vehicle embedded software is increasing, not only for the above-mentioned growing-up of the existing interactive functionalities, but also for the development of the orchestration layer that allows the communication between the various software modules and the on-road infrastructure.
 Next sections illustrate the conventional approach to manage the big data originated by urban infrastructural sensors and by the sensor on-board and the non-conventional proposed approach using GraphDB methodology.